dlizcano/dlizcano.github.io/_posts/2025-10-20-Graph-of-soundlevel-data-from-BirdNET-GO.md

 ---
-title: "Saving Sound Level Data from BirdNET-GO to a CSV file"
+title: "Graph of Sound Level Data from BirdNET-GO to a CSV file"
 show_date: true
 toc: true
 category: